SandraOzioma/SQL-Project/README.md

 # Final-Project-Transforming-and-Analyzing-Data-with-SQL

 ## Project/Goals
 The e-commerce data analysis project aims to extract actionable insights and trends from the provided dataset to support data-driven decision-making for the business.
 By employing various analytical techniques, statistical methods, and visualization tools, we seek to identify patterns, customer behaviors, product preferences, and market trends.
-The project will provide valuable insights that can guide the overall business growth
+The project will provide valuable insights that can guide the overall business growth.
 My goal is to explore and clean the data to ensure data accuracy, and identify market trands;

 ## Process